 - Spread half of the ice cream mixture into the bread pan.
 Add a ½ cup of the blueberry pie filling and half of the crushed graham crackers.
 Use a toothpick or a butter knife to swirl into the ice cream base.
 Then add the rest of the ice cream mixture, a ½ cup of filling, and the rest of the graham crackers.
 Swirl on top again.

 - Cover the pan with plastic wrap and then foil.
 Freeze for at least 4 hours (overnight preferred).
-The ice cream will last for up to 2 months in the freezer.

 I absolutely love making homemade ice cream now and this blueberry pie ice cream really hits the spot!
 It definitely satisfies my pie craving without having to make an actual pie.